anirudhb11/LEVER/README.md

 in extreme classifiers.
 It presents a method to systematically reduce label variance in XC by effectively utilizing the capabilities of an additional, tail-robust teacher model.
 It proposes a principled knowledge distillation framework, LEVER, which enhances tail performance in extreme classifiers with formal guarantees on generalization.
 Comprehensive experiments show that LEVER can enhance tail performance by around 5% and 6% points in PSP and coverage metrics, respectively, when combined with leading extreme classifiers.
 Moreover, it establishes a new state-of- the-art when added to the top-performing [Ren ́ee](https://github.com/microsoft/renee) classifier.

+Additionally, this work also contributed 2 new datasets which are representative of real world tasks of query auto-completion ([LF-AOL-270K](Datasets/AOL/)) and taxonomy-completion ([LF-WikiHierarchy-1M](Datasets/WikiHierarchy/))

 ## Environment Setup
 To setup a conda environment run `bash Code/env_setup.sh`